Sharjeel-Khan/cs7641-project-group11/README.md

 ## Supervised Learning

+For supervised learning, we removed a single feature from the data and used it as a label.
+Then we used four different algorithms (SVM, Decision Trees, Random Forest, and Linear Regression) to see how well the algorithms could classify data for a specific label.
+The labels that we looked at were relationship, workclass, sex, and education.

 ### SVM

 Support Vector Machine is a form of supervised learning that classifies linearly separable data.
 Through methods such as one against all [4] and using kernels, we are able to perform multi-classification on data that is not linearly separable.
 In order to classify the census data, a third degree polynomial kernel was chosen because the data is not linearly separable and because it is less computationally expensive then other kernels.